procedure2012/CryptoCola/README.md

 npm install
 ```

+You also need to install MetaMask for your browser.
+The account in MetaMask will be you identifiers.

 ## Usage
 First, start `ganache` and remember the mnemonic.
 Using them as the account seed phrase to import all accounts.
 ```sh